navi-language/website/learn.md

 Hello Navi!
 ```

-### Normal Arguments
+### Positional Arguments

-Normal arguments are arguments that are passed by position.
+Positional arguments are arguments that are passed by position.

-Use `name: type` to declare a normal argument, you can put a normal argument after the keyword argument.
+Use `name: type` to declare a positional argument, you can put a positional argument after the keyword argument.

 ```nv
 fn add(a: int, b: int, mode: string = "+"): string {